MaterializeInc/materialize/doc/user/content/guides/node-js.md

 ---
 title: "Node.js and Materialize"
-description: "This guide explains how to use a Node.js application to connect, insert data, manage, and read data from Materialize."
+description: "Reference and examples on using a Node.js application to connect, insert data, manage, and read data from Materialize."
 weight: 10
 menu:
   main:
     parent: guides
 ---

-This guide explains all you need to know to start working with Materialize from a Node.js Application.

-Materialize is **PostgreSQL-compatible**, this means that a Node.js application can use any existing PostgreSQL client like `pg` ([node-postgres](https://node-postgres.com/)) to connect, manage, and read from Materialize as if it were a PostgreSQL database.
+Materialize is **PostgreSQL-compatible**, which means that Node.js applications can use any existing PostgreSQL client to interact with Materialize as if it were a PostgreSQL database.
+In this guide, we'll use the  [`node-postgres` library](https://node-postgres.com/) to connect to Materialize and issue PostgreSQL commands.

 ## Connect

-Connecting to Materialize is the same as [connecting to PostgreSQL with `node-postgres`](https://node-postgres.com/features/connecting).
+You connect to Materialize the same way you [connect to PostgreSQL with `node-postgres`](https://node-postgres.com/features/connecting).

 ### Local Instance

-Connect to a local materialized instance using a connection URI:
+You can connect to a local Materialize instance with code that uses the connection URI shorthand (`postgres://<USER>@<HOST>:<PORT>/<SCHEMA>`) to define the URI:

 ```js
 const { Client } = require('pg');